semmie-max/semmie-max/README.md

 Currently building a chatbot that breaks down complex documents into plain, easy-to-understand language.
 It accepts any file type and explains the content simply, with a focus on clean UI/UX, multi-format file support, and performance.
 Continuously adding new features while maintaining a scalable frontend architecture that holds up at scale.

-I designed and built the official website for STAYWOKE
+Built the official website for StayWoke Clothing: staywokeluxury.shop

 Connect With Me